BuzzRage/TABL/README.md

 ## TO DO

 * Features:
-    * Make a loop on selected chord progression
     * Add a button to see all triads
     * Add a button to see all sevenths
     * Let the user design its own scale